Rajendra Singh (RSS): Ideology and views

-Like many within the RSS who view the constitution of India to be "anti-Hindu", Singh once remarked "Official documents refer to the 'composite culture', but ours is certainly not a composite culture.
+Singh once remarked "Official documents refer to the [sic] 'composite culture', but ours is certainly not a composite culture.
 Culture is not wearing of clothes or speaking languages.
 In a very fundamental sense, this country has a unique cultural oneness.
 No country, if it has to survive, can have compartments.
 All this shows that changes are needed in the Constitution.
 A constitution more suited to the ethos and genius of this country should be adopted in the future".

 In 1988, Singh praised Nathuram Godse, the assassin of Mahatma Gandhi, for his commitment to the concept of Akhand Bharat, stating "His intentions were good but he used wrong methods".
 However, in 1997, in a rally in which Vajpayee was present, Singh called Gandhi "among the sons of Bharat Mata", adding "He is held in reverence by the society though not decorated by the government with Bharat Ratna", in an attempt to win support from Gandhi loyalists in the Indian electorate.

+In 1999, Singh attacked liberals and progressives as a "class of bastards which tries to implant an alien culture in our land".